eclipse/mosaic.website/content/post/cooperative-lidar-vru-safety/index.md

 {{< figure src="scenario_screenshot.png" title="Frame of the Sievekingplatz scenario.
 The trajectories of the vehicles are marked in yellow." numbered="true" width="80%" >}}

 The simulation of LiDAR sensors is implemented in the **PHABMACS** vehicle simulator, which is integrated in **MOSAIC Extended**.
 With the `phabmacs_config.json` file it is possible to configure LiDAR sensors according to real products.
-In this case we configured it according to the Velodyne HDL-64E.
+In this case, we configured it according to the Velodyne HDL-64E.

 In the **[Application Simulator](docs/simulators/application_simulator)**, each of the passenger cars is equipped with a LiDAR sensor which scans the environment and creates a 3D point cloud at a rate of 10 Hz.
 To pool the LiDAR data from the passenger vehicles together at a server, we mapped a `LidarTransmissionApp` on each vehicle, forwarding the LiDAR point cloud to the server, using the `PointCloudMessages`.